 This webpage describes the nature, uses, method, limitations, and potential future works related to the IIMA-SFarmsIndia Agri Land Price Index (ISALPI) launched during the second quarter of 2022.
 It also provides a brief primer on popular indices.
 After several rounds of discussion, SFarmsIndia, a Hyderabad-based Agri Land (Online) marketplace, signed a memorandum of understanding (MoU) with the Indian Institute of Management Ahmedabad (IIMA) on 25 November 2021.
 The MoU laid out the blueprint for a collaborative research project on pricing of Agri Land parcels listed on the SFarmsIndia platform.
 SFarmsIndia agreed to share new land listing data with IIMA on a regular frequency.
 IIMA agreed to explore the idea of developing an Agri Land Price Index for India based on the SFarmsIndia data.
 The first batch of data included over 6,000 listings across several states of India starting the January of 2019.
 For a meaningful index, we selected data from the six states: Andhra Pradesh, Karnataka, Maharashtra, Tamil Nadu, Telangana, and Uttar Pradesh.
 These states offered a critical mass of listings adequate to be included in the index formation.
 Currently, the aggregate of these six states is posited as the National ISALPI.
 As more data is generated, ISALPI will be expanded for wider and more granular geographic coverage.
-The ISALP index is based on a hedonic pricing model on a monthly frequency of land listing data and could be treated as a “quality controlled Agri land price Index for India.”
+The ISALP index is based on a hedonic pricing model on a monthly frequency of land listing data and could be treated as a “Constant-Quality Agri land price Index for India.”

 Land stays central to agricultural activities.
 In 2016, India was home to nearly 200 million hectares of cropped land with an average landholding of 1 hectare (2.5 acres approx.) per household.
 Although agriculture contributes less than 20% to the national GDP, it claims to employ nearly 60% of the population in India.
 Also, the gross value added (GVA) of agriculture is growing roughly at 3-4% per year.
 Beyond production, agriculture also contributes to capital formation.
 According to NABARD, agriculture contributed over 7% of gross capital formation (GCF) during 2019-2020.
 The National Sample Survey Organization (NSSO) Report 587 on agricultural land possessed by Indian households suggests that nearly 80% of the agricultural households are self-employed, with most (70%) involved in crop production.
 This statistic broadly matches the NSSO report.
 In some parts of India such as Varanasi, the agricultural land area increased by 40% between 1993 and 2013 (S. K. Patel et al., 2019).